A signal separation view of classification: Numerical examples

 \subsection{Salinas hyperspectral data}

 This numerical example is done on a subset of the Salinas hyperspectral image data set from \cite{hsidata}.
+The full data set is visualized in Figure~\ref{fig:sal_gt}.
 Our subset of the Salinas data set consists of 20034 data vectors of length 204 belonging to 10 classes of the 16 original classes.
 Specifically, we took half of the data points at random from each of the first 10 classes of the original data set.
 For preprocessing we ran PCA and kept the first 50 components.
 Then we implemented MASC.

 In Figure~\ref{fig:sal1} we see the results of applying MASC on the Salinas data in two steps.
 On the left we see the classification task by MASC paused at line 17 of Algorithm~\ref{alg:MASC}, before labels have been extended via the nearest neighbor portion at the end of the algorithm.
 At this stage, our algorithm has classified 1518 points with 99.60\% accuracy using 261 queries.
 On the right we see the result of the $\overline{k}$-nearest neighbors extension, where all 20034 points have been classified with 97.11\% accuracy.
 In Figure~\ref{fig:sal2} we see a confusion matrix for the result shown in Figure~\ref{fig:sal1}, allowing us to see which classes were classified the most accurately versus which ones had more trouble.
 We see the largest misclassification involved our predicted class 5, which included points from several other classes.
 Lastly, in Figure~\ref{fig:sal3} we see a side-by-side comparison of the true labels for the Salinas data set versus the predicted labels.